 - Defined financial and accounting infrastructure.
 There are a number of tax planning and other financial considerations to keep in mind when you’re self-employed as an independent worker.
 If you’re not on top of these considerations, you risk running into financial problems that can impact your well-being, cred, and ability to manage emergencies.
 Solid financial planning is especially important during the pandemic.
 Fortunately, there are a number of solutions and service providers that can help you manage your financial health.

 - Backup plans.
 If you fall sick or run into a family emergency, what will you do?
 All human beings are fallible to risk — especially these days during the COVID-19 pandemic.
 With so many of us living paycheck to paycheck, it’s crucial to build safety nets for ourselves.
 Fortunately, we can find stability through partnerships with fellow small business owners by sharing client work, access to lines of credit for emergency funds, and strong customer relationships.
-Life’s challenges can emerge out of nowhere, so it’s important to have realistic expectations.
+Life’s challenges can emerge out of nowhere, so it’s important to have realistic expectations for you and your skills.

 - Health insurance.
 In the United States, access to health care depends on your employment status.
 If you are self-employed, you’ll need to sign up for health coverage.
 Whatever you do, don’t skip this step — you can’t rely on luck as a health insurance policy and plan.
 If you live in the United States, you’ll be penalized for not having health insurance come tax time.
 A good first step is to work with a health insurance broker in your state to determine the right plan for your coverage needs, especially if you live with a pre-existing condition or chronic illness.